 Investment in both Calvin cycle enzymes and photosystems should increase towards colder environments, to make up for the associated thermodynamic reduction of biochemical reaction rates (Hikosaka et al. 2006).

-Investment in Calvin cycle enzymes should be greater at drier sites, to effect greater internal CO2 drawdown at low stomatal conductance; i.e. to reduce the water cost of photosynthesis for dryland plants (Wright et al. 2005) (other more ecophys oriented refs?).
+Investment in Calvin cycle enzymes should be greater at drier sites.
+By effecting greater internal CO2 drawdown, rate of CO2 uptake can be maintained at lower stomatal conductance, reducing the water cost of photosynthesis for dryland plants (Wright et al. 2005) (other more ecophys oriented refs?).
 No direct effect of precipitation on investment in photosystem proteins is expected, although cross-correlation between precipitation and vegetation canopy density could influence this relationship.

 Investment in photosystem complex proteins should be greatest where photosynthesis is light-limited (Niinemets 2007), and investment in Calvin cycle enzymes should increase with light availability, since capacity for carboxylation of RuBP determines the rate of light-saturated photosynthesis (Farquhar et al. 1980).